norvig/paip-lisp/docs/chapter21.md

 ```

 This says that the first complement (the subject) is a noun phrase that serves as the agent of the wanting, and the second is an infinitive verb phrase that is the concept of the wanting.
-The subject of this verb phrase is the same as the subject of the wanting, so in "She wants to go home" it is she who both wants and goes.
+The subject of this verb phrase is the same as the subject of the wanting, so in "She wants to go home," it is she who both wants and goes.
 (Contrast this to "He persuaded her to go home," where it is he that persuades, but she that goes.)

 But when we put a noun phrase on a gap list, we need to include its number and case as well as the fact that it is an NP and its metavariable, but we don't need to include the fact that it is an agent.